-What is an Estimated Family Contribution (EFC)?
+What is an Expected Family Contribution (EFC)?

 The Expected Family Contribution (EFC) is determined by your or your family’s financial background and is calculated according to a formula established by federal standards.
 Your family's taxed and untaxed income, assets, and benefits (such as unemployment or Social Security) are all considered in the formula.
 Also considered are your family size and the number of family members who will attend college or career school during the year.